 What to listen for: A system with isolated data has a higher degree of security, privacy, and availability.
 A secure system will use data encryption and secure channels to transmit data.
 Additionally, managed firewalls prevent spoofing (impersonation of a device or user on a network to steal data, spread malware, or bypass controls) on the network.

 Logging, Monitoring, and Response

 What to ask: How do you log and respond to security events?

 What to listen for: Security logs should be actively monitored and maintained in a centralized space for at least one year.
 Identified security incidents should be treated with priority until resolved.

 No Business is Too Small or Too Large for a Data Breach

-Interested in learning more about daily practices that can help minimize your business’ risk of a security incident?
-Click below to access our Daily Security Checklist for Wire Fraud Prevention.
+Interested in learning more about daily practices that can help minimize your business’s risk of a security incident?
+Read our Daily Security Checklist for Wire Fraud Prevention.